 The Art House is a nonprofit venue and around 20% of our income is from one-off and regular donations.
-The support of our community keeps us going – we’ve been doing it for 11 years!
+The support of our community keeps us going – we’ve been doing it for over 11 years!

 The Art House exists to give Southampton a vibrant hub of creativity, community and world-changing grassroots ideas.